mgokbulut/nvim/README.md

 * flutter specific config
 * react specific config
 * see if (organize imports) or other suggestions can be keymapped
+* better delete register so that previous deletions can be used
+* COPILOT

 To Test: